PTz0uAH/Gigolo4ClassicAmiga/GIGOLO_FTPServer/README.md

 intro: A couple of years ago I got my hands on an old floppy drive and applied a hw modification to use it as replacement Amiga FloppyDisk-drive in case of emergency..
-At that time I did not know about the AmigaFloppyDriveReader project but that surely would have been a much easier way to work with..
+At that time I did not know about the "ArduinoFloppyDiskReader" project but that surely would have been a much easier way to work with..
  After I learned about that great project renamed to "DrawBridge" by the author I thought it would be convenient to create a similar interface to Mega2560 instead of MiniPro/Nano.. this time using the Amigafied Floppy Drive..
  That was not an easy path but after a lot of experimenting I had a working prototype to build into an A600